-Further information on the development of the Plan can be found on the Department of the Environment's website.
-Comments or issues on the management of the Great Artesian Basin can be sent to firstname.lastname@example.org.
+Further information on the development of the draft Plan 2018 can be found on the Department of Agriculture and Water Resources website.

 Strategic Management Plan Review 2015

 A review of the Plan, Future Directions for the Management of the Great Artesian Basin, was completed in August 2015.
 The review was conducted in consultation with state and territory governments and the Committee.
 It highlights a range of achievements in Basin management over the past 15 years and identifies both ongoing and new emerging issues for the Basin.